-Sealants like polyurethane are, although non-toxic and food safe (when fully cured), they still pose safety concerns.
+Sealants like polyurethane are, although non-toxic and food safe (when fully cured), still pose safety concerns.

-For butcher blocks countertops you will be cutting on it daily against the grain which can cause fibers to raise up.
+For butcher block tables and countertops you will be cutting on it daily against the grain which can cause fibers to raise up.

-This can cause bits of finish to detach and mix in food items which can potentially be harmful for health when ingested.
+This can cause bits of finish to detach and mix in food items which can potentially be harmful to health when ingested.

-Due to risks like these with paint, clear sealers and sealants, I recommend using either coconut oil or an almond oil for sealing your butcher block work tops after staining.
+Due to risks like these with paint, clear sealers, and sealants, I recommend using either coconut oil or almond oil for sealing your butcher block worktops after staining.

 These are completely safe for cutting and preparing any kind of foodstuff including meat.